Rangi42/polishedcrystal/README.md

    * Color-coded starter Poké Balls
    * Lugia and Ho-Oh know their signature moves when encountered at level 60
    * Change Game Corner prizes (Goldenrod sells Clefary for 800 coins)
+   * Rematch Elite Four

 ## To do:

+* Bug fixes:
+   * Why do some moves not associate with the right effects?
+A side-effect of Physical/Special split, or trainer edits?
 * Allow Wonder Trading only a few times a day
 * Remove unused code
 * Find and fix more bugs